axieax/urlview.nvim/README.md

 ## 🚧 Extras

 More features are continually being added to this plugin (see [🗺️ Roadmap](https://github.com/axieax/urlview.nvim/issues/3)).
 Feel free to file an issue or create a PR for any features / fixes :)

+You can also subscribe to [🙉 Breaking Changes](https://github.com/axieax/urlview.nvim/issues/37) to be updated on breaking changes to this plugin + resolution strategies.